PHRABAL/DRL-Tennis/README.md

 ### Exploitation vs. Exploration

 When training agents to succeed in an environment where the rules, boundaries and outcomes are completely unknown, it's extremely important to strike the right balance between having the agent explore the environment to learn how it's shaped and exploit what's learned to achieve the highest possible reward.
 If the agent doesn't explore enough, it might not find the optimal actions to take.
 If the agent explores too long or too much, it will be slow to achieve the desired reward.

-In the Unity Tennis environment, I found that early exploration is extremely important and taking a wide variety of random actions is
+In the Unity Tennis environment, I found that early exploration is extremely important and taking a wide variety of random actions accelerates learning.
+However, I also found that allowing the agents to keep experimenting/exploring too far into the simulation hurts long term learning performance.

+### Exploratory Boost

+To address this balance, I created the Exploratory Boost method.
+The approach essentially sets aside achieving positive rewards by the agent for a fixed period of time in the beginning of training in favor of wild, broad exploration of the environment.
+Then, at an optimal time determined through hyperparameter tuning, all exploration is cut off in favor of exploiting what has been experienced thus far with an all out pursuit of maximum reward.
+My approach discards the conventional deep reinforcement learning approach which slowly shifts agents from exploring to exploiting over time and, instead, focuses on one task (exploration), then the other (exploitation.)

+Below are two graphs showing the improved performance of Exploratory Boost.
+Each had identical hyperparameters, except the noise (exploration) settings.
+LEFT: Best result from using the traditional slow transition from explore to exploit.
+RIGHT: Best result from Exploratory Boost approach.